-The Victorian government's main policy for native vegetation, known as the Native Vegetation Framework (NRE 2002a), adopts the principle that all but the smallest or most degraded remnants of Endangered EVCs are of high or very high conservation significance, and the sites in which they occur are all deemed to be of at least 'State' significance according to the Department of Sustainability & Environment's criteria.
+The Victorian government's main policy for native vegetation, known as the Native Vegetation Framework (NRE 2002a), adopts the principle that all but the smallest or most degraded remnants of Endangered EVCs are of high or very high conservation significance, and the sites in which they occur are all deemed to be of at least 'State' significance according to the Department of Sustainability & Environment's criteria (Amos 2004).

-3.4 Plant Species
+3.4 Species of Ferns and Flowering Plants

-Appendix B contains a table of the 461 indigenous plant species that the author accepts as validly recorded within Knox.
-Subspecies and varieties bring the total to 465 taxa.
-Thirty-nine of the listed species have not been seen recently in or near Knox by the author, and they are marked in the table.
-Another eighteen that have been reported within Knox were seen recently by the author within a few hundred metres of Knox, but not within the Knox boundary.
+Appendix B contains a table of the 472 indigenous species of ferns and flowering plants that the author accepts as credibly recorded within Knox.
+Subspecies and varieties bring the total to 476 taxa.
+Appendix B also includes four species whose ranges have expanded into Knox in recent years and might be seen either as introduced species or as part of a natural response to drought and climate change.
+Approximately fifty of the listed species have not been seen recently in Knox by the author but he has seen about half of these within a few hundred metres of the Knox boundary.

-Twenty-seven plant species can be presumed (to scientific standards) to have become extinct from Knox, and a few other species are probably extinct from Knox but have not been adequately investigated to meet the scientific criteria.
-There are about a dozen unlisted species that the author believes are probably present in Knox but remain undetected (despite our database of almost 27,000 records).
-It is therefore estimated that there are 440 indigenous plant species presently occurring in Knox.
+Twenty-seven plant species can be presumed (to scientific standards) to have become extinct from Knox, and a similar number of other species are probably extinct from Knox but have not been adequately investigated to meet the scientific criteria.
+There are about a dozen unlisted species that the author believes are probably present in Knox but remain undetected (despite his database of over 43,300 records).
+It is therefore estimated that there are 450 indigenous plant species presently occurring in Knox.
 There are also more than a dozen hybrids.